matter-labs/zksync-docs/content/10.zk-stack/35.prividium/_partials/quickstart/_access.md

 For a given contract address, the `methods` field defines the contract functions that can be called.

 The function signature is used to identify functions and define rules for them.
-The format should the same signature as "canonical" signature defined in [Solidity ABI](https://docs.soliditylang.org/en/latest/abi-spec.html).
+The format should the same signature as the canonical signature defined in [Solidity ABI](https://docs.soliditylang.org/en/latest/abi-spec.html).

 To generate a list of your contract's functions in this format, you can use the `formatAbiItem` method from [`abitype`](https://abitype.dev/api/human#formatabiitem-1),